DeployingPaperclip:AnAdvancedAIAgentTutorial

 2. Verify API Endpoint Accessibility

-What: Send a simple HTTP request to a known Paperclip API endpoint to confirm it's reachable and responding.
+What: Send a quick HTTP request to Paperclip's /status endpoint to see if it's alive.

 How: Use curl from your local machine or another server.
 Replace your_domain.com with your actual domain or IP.